-Researchers looking at soil fertility examined the effects of glyphosate with its by-products on growth and viability of microbial models.
-They found "evidence that Roundup has an inhibitory effect on microbial growth and a micro-biocide effect at lower concentrations than those recommended in agriculture."
 Also "these results should be considered in the understanding of the loss of micro-biodiversity and microbial concentration observed in raw milk for many years."
+48

 Researchers recently quantified the biodegradation of glyphosate using standard "simulation" flask tests with native bacterial populations and coastal seawater from the Great Barrier Reef.
-The half-life for glyphosate at 25°C in low-light was 47 days, extending to 267 days in the dark at 25°C and 315 days in the dark at 31°C. The adjuvant AMPA was detected under all conditions.
-The conclusion was that "glyphosate is moderately persistent in the marine water under low light conditions and is highly persistent in the dark."
+The half-life for glyphosate at 25°C in low-light was 47 days, extending to 267 days in the dark at 25°C and 315 days in the dark at 31°C. This is the longest persistence reported for this herbicide.
+The adjuvant AMPA was detected under all conditions.
+The conclusion was that "glyphosate is moderately persistent in the marine water under low light conditions and is highly persistent in the dark."49